Show sidebar Domain-specific ECI

 Since the domain-specific ECI incorporates the benchmark parameters from the general ECI, it is influenced by all the data covered in its data section.

-For which benchmarks as categorised as SWE or Math see the benchmark hub.
+For which benchmarks are categorized as SWE or Math, see the benchmark hub.

 FAQs